mla/router-right/README.md

     $method, if supplied, is the HTTP method of the request (e.g., GET, POST, etc.).
 Specifying $method may prevent a route from otherwise matching if the route was defined with a restricted set of allowed methods (see ROUTE DEFINITION).
 By default, all request methods are allowed.

-    The payload is returned as a blessed hash reference (by default, a Router::Right::Match instance).
-The match class can be changed/customized by creating a Router::Right subclass and overridding the \_match\_class() method.
+    While the payload is always a hash reference, starting with version 1.05, it is also blessed into the Router::Right::Match class, which provides access to the route definition that resulted in the match.

 - error()